pmagwene/bio208live/lecture07.md

 So how fast does autosave kick in?

-Not ast enough for my
+Not fast enough for my